CategoryCategory A1 International Horticultural Exhibition

-Exhibits and presentations at Floriade Expo 2022 will address how the green city concept can be expressed and how urban challenges like feeding the city, improving the health of citizens, ensuring enough green space and reducing energy consumption will be tackled.
+Exhibits and presentations at Floriade Expo 2022 Amsterdam-Almere will address how the Green City concept can be expressed and how urban challenges like feeding the city, improving the health of citizens, ensuring enough green space and reducing energy consumption will be tackled.

-The basis of Floriade Expo 2022 consists of inspiring exhibits from cities around the world, communicating their vision of the Green City.
-These exhibitions will be situated in a unique arboretum, covering the entire Expo site.
-The arboretum itself will be a complete catalogue of trees, plants and crops, arranged in alphabetical order, each item having a demonstrable function in the context of a green city.
+Floriade Expo 2022 will consist of inspiring exhibits from countries around the world, communicating their vision of the Green City.
+These exhibitions will be situated in a unique Green City Arboretum, covering the entire Expo site.
+The arboretum itself will be a complete catalogue of trees, plants and crops, arranged in alphabetical order, each item having a demonstrable function in the context of a Green City.
 For example, some will lower a city’s temperature, others will store water, clean the air or create energy.

-Floriade Expo 2022 appeals to a broad public.
-The green top attractions will appeal to the imagination and stimulate repeat visits.
+Floriade Expo 2022 will appeal to a broad public.
+Several green attractions will stimulate the imagination and encourage repeat visits.
 Sustainability will, of course, play a central role.
-These assets will therefore continue to be a component of the future residential district or perhaps find a new location elsewhere in the world.
+These green attractions will therefore continue to be a component of the future residential district or perhaps find a new location elsewhere in the world.

-The inspiring program and sparkling line-up of events and festivities will ensure that Floriade Expo 2022 will be a lively and dynamic place to be.
+The inspiring programme and sparkling line-up of events and festivities will ensure that Floriade Expo 2022 will be a lively and dynamic place to be.
 Each day will bring something new to discover and experience.
-There will be workshops, pop-ups, art installations, as well as meet-and-greets, cultural events and entertainment - all contributing to make Floriade Expo 2022 the ultimate, green event.
+There will be workshops, pop-ups, art installations, as well as meet-and-greets, cultural events and entertainment - all contributing to make Floriade Expo 2022 a success.